promaroy/speech_recog/readme.md

-##This is an app built using python which converts voice message to text
+This is an app built using python which converts voice message to text

-#PREREQUISITES
+PREREQUISITES

-###1. install  speech_recognition
+1. install  speech_recognition

   1.command: pip install SpeechRecognition (for python2)